 TOPICS

 FEATURES OF A CITY A Family City A City of Opportunities A Tourist City

 Entertainment

 Weather & Air Quality

 Job and Educational Opportunities

 Safety

 Shopping

 Cultural Attractions

-Affordability 1
+Affordability

 Natural Beauty (parks, lakes, beaches, trees)

 Medical Facilities

 Public Transportation

 Other:

-B. Select three to five features that are most important to include in your opinion paragraph.
+В. Select three to five features that are most important to include in your opinion paragraph.

 A. Think about the audience and purpose for your paragraph by answering the questions below.

-- 1. Who might be interested in your topic?
-(Choose one.)

-- a. tourists planning to visit the city

-- b. companies looking for a city to open offices or to hold a convention

-- c. people deciding on a city to move to
+Who might be interested in your topic?
+(Choose one.) a. tourists planning to visit the city b. companies looking for a city to open offices or to hold a convention c. people deciding on a city to move to

-- 2. Why might they be reading your paragraph?
-(Choose one.)
+2. Why might they be reading your paragraph?
+(Choose one.) a. entertainment b. advice c. information

-- a. entertainment

-- b. advice

-- c. information

-- 3. Where would you most likely see a paragraph like yours?
-(Choose one.)

-- a. in a travel magazine

-- b. in a business journal

-- c. in a brochure for tourists
+Where would you most likely see a paragraph like yours?
+(Choose one.) a. in a travel magazine b. in a business journal c. in a brochure for tourists

-- 4. What do you expect your reader to do after reading your paragraph?
-(Choose one.)

-- a. visit my city

-- b. learn about my city

-- c. live in my city
+What do you expect your reader to do after reading your paragraph?
+(Choose one.) a. visit my city b. learn about my city c. live in my city

-- B. On a separate piece of paper, write about the audience and purpose for your paragraph.
+On a separate piece of paper, write about the audience and purpose for your paragraph.

+Br ainstorming vocabulary

 A. Add vocabulary expressions for each feature.

 Entertainment:

 Jobs and Education:

 Safety:

 Shopping:

 Tourist Attractions:

 Natural Beauty:

 Public Transportation:

-B. Match the adjective on the left with a noun on the right.
+B. Match the adjective on the ie left with a noun on the right.

-1 historic a. architeture
+1j historic a. architeture

-2 lush b. climate
+2. lush b. climate

-3 tree-lined c. districts
+3. tree-lined c. districts

-4 public d. neighborhoods
+4. public d. neighborhoods

-5 colonial e. restaurants
+5. colonial e. restaurants

-6 a mild f. squares
+6. a mild f. squares

-7 friendly g. vegetation
+7. friendly g. vegetation

-8 shopping h. boulevards
+8. shopping h. boulevards

-9 gourmet i. hotels
+9. gourmet i. hotels

-10 successful j. monuments
+10. successful j. monuments

-11 luxury k. companies
+11. luxury k. companies

-C. Use vocabulary from Part A or Part B to write five sentences for your paragraph.

-Opinion Organization
+Rhetorical Focus (

-In an opinion paragraph, the writer presents an opinion and tries to persuade readers to agree with the opinion.
+Opinion Organization In an opinion paragraph, the writer presents an opinion and tries to persuade readers to agree with the opinion.

-• The topic sentence introduces the topic and states the writer's opinion.
+Topic Sentence • The topic sentence introduces s the topic and states the writer's opinion.

-- The middle sentences give reasons that support the writer's opinion. - Writers often use facts, explanations, and personal experiences to support their opinions.
+Supporting Sentences • The middle sentences give real asons that support the writer's opinion.

+• Writers often use facts, explain their opinions.
+Writers often use facts, explanations, and personal experiences to support their opinions.

-- The last sentence restates the writer's opinion in different words. - It also comments on the opinion in some way. - The concluding sentence sometimes asks readers to take some action.
+Concluding Sentence • The last sentence restates the writer's opinion in different words.

+It also comments on the opinion in some way

+$\bullet$ The concluding sentence sometimes asks readers to take some action.